Docs / mailbridge / Overview

 Minimal dependencies

 SMTP and Postmark work out of the box.
-Other providers install only what you need.
+Install only what you need.

 Providers